ondrejkrejci/recipe/README.txt

 # Salat recipe for whole family

-# This is a great recipe
+This is a great recipe for vegetable salat

-I will work on this later